 Here are some ways to analyze your source:

-- Focus on taking a constitutional approach towards the matter.
+- Focus on taking a constitutional approach to the matter.
 Find bills or amendments which can be related to the issue at hand.

 - Try to find legal judgments or arguments related to the matter.